 The BMX circuit was built on an outdoor public space that was once a hotspot for anti-social behaviour, and Clark & Kent were primary contractors for this ambitious BMX project.
 Works included site clearance, tree removal, ground remediation and drainage installation.

 The BMX track was built with material from the site, and sub-base surfacing was applied and compacted.
 Charcoal block paving is the first of its kind in the UK, so the track blends in with surrounding slate quarries and other landscape features.

-Once the circuit was complete Clark & Kent installed a post and rail spectator fence with relevant fixtures and also supplied and installed a straight eight Pro Gate start system that is the original one used at the London 2012 Olympics.
+Once the circuit was complete, Clark & Kent installed a post and rail spectator fence with relevant fixtures and supplied and installed a straight-eight Pro Gate start system – the original one used at the London 2012 Olympics.

 The new track was funded by CIST Gwynedd, Mantell Gwynedd, Snowdonia National Park's CAE Fund, Welsh Government, North Wales Police, Cartrefi Cymunedol Gwynedd and Magnox Ltd, with project management undertaken by Gwynedd property consultants Wakemans.

 Both clients and fund providers were delighted with the results, and the BMX track has proved a resounding success and an asset to the village of Talysarn and North Wales.
 BMX bike club Cruisers Talysarn, formed in 2000 by a group of residents, set up a community-owned skatepark on the former Gloddfa Glai site and successfully attracted further investment to expand the facilities.

 Client: Cruisers Talysarn, Gwynedd

 Location: Talysarn BMX Track, Station Road, Talysarn, Caernarfon, Gwynedd LL54 6HL